-Gang-related: CME/LE_GangRelated
+5.5.9 Gang-related: CME/LE_GangRelated

-Definition: Definitions for gang-related homicide can vary by law enforcement agency or coroner/medical examiner and tend to capture deaths that are classified as gang motivated (i.e., motive of the incident was gang-related) or had suspected involvement of a gang member (i.e., a gang member was as suspect or victim in the incident).
+Definitions for gang-related homicide can vary by law enforcement agency or CME and tend to capture deaths that are classified as gang motivated (i.e., motive of the incident was gang-related) or had suspected involvement of a gang member (i.e., a gang member was a suspect or victim in the incident).
 This variable captures both types of gang-related deaths reported by agencies.